Erica-Tan/atrial_segmentation/README.md

 # Automated atrial segmentation of 3D cardiac LGE-MRIs
-This repository contains the implementation of diferent architectures for atrial Segmentation
+This repository contains the implementation of different architectures for atrial Segmentation

 ### Installing Dependencies